ALive-research/Slicer-Liver/Docs/adr/0014-livermarkups-dissolution.md

   *shape* those diagrams will record.)
 - **PR:** _filled in on merge_

+## Amendments

+- **2026-05-16 — rename Bezier-surface MRML classes.**  The `Liver`
+  prefix on the Bezier-surface MRML class trio (`vtkMRMLLiverBezierSurface{,Display,Storage}Node`) carries no semantic weight beyond project-scope decoration, which is already encoded by the file path (`LiverResections/MRML/`).
+The classes are renamed to drop the prefix:
+  `vtkMRMLBezierSurfaceNode`, `vtkMRMLBezierSurfaceDisplayNode`,
+  `vtkMRMLBezierSurfaceStorageNode`.
+The corresponding scene tag names (`"LiverBezierSurface"`, `"LiverBezierSurfaceDisplay"`) drop the prefix too.  `LiverResection` stays as a compound clinical noun — the project's defining concept — and the project-scope-named helpers around the Bezier surface (`LiverBezierSurfacePipeline`, `vtkLiverBezierWidget`) are unaffected; only the generic-geometric- primitive MRML nodes rename.
+This amendment updates every reference in the ADR text below.

 ## Context

 `LiverMarkups` today is a Markups-derived satellite module that hosts the